AtoshDustosh/thesis-project/README.md

 ### Output

-Results of realignment and integrated variants will be output as another sam record.
+Results of realignment (both CIGAR and updated POS) and integrated variants will be output as another sam record.

 Integrated variants will be output using optional fields of according to SAM format.